 When you’re running a company, there may be a time when an employee behaves in a way that could be classed as misconduct.
-These situations can be tough and stressful to handle, which is why laying out your disciplinary procedures in your employee handbooks is so important.
-It’ll help you keep everything as straightforward and, most importantly, legally compliant as possible.
+These situations can be tough and stressful to handle, which is why laying out your employment disciplinary procedures in your employee handbooks is so important.
+It’ll help you keep everything straightforward and legally compliant.

-When it comes to employee handbooks, workplace disciplinary procedures are high on the list as one of the most important things to include.
+When it comes to employee handbooks, employment disciplinary procedures are high on the list as one of the most important things to include.
 It’s common practice that if an employee fails to comply with reasonable management instructions or their behaviour results in misconduct, then you may have to take disciplinary action against them.
-Every company must have a clear process for appropriately handling these types of situations, and any employee must be fully aware of any guidelines and company expectations.
+Every company must have a clear process for appropriately handling these types of situations, and any employee must be fully aware of the disciplinary procedures.

 Some employers choose not to have their disciplinary policy as a contractual document.
-However, there is still a legal requirement for any disciplinary rules and procedures to be explained in a written statement of particulars of employment or accessible in a separate document, such as an employee handbook.
+However, there is still a legal requirement for any disciplinary rules and procedures to be explained in a written statement of particulars of employment, or the written statement should refer the worker to a reasonably accessible separate document containing them, such as an employee handbook.

-Failing to provide information to your employees regarding disciplinary procedures puts your company at risk and may result in accusations of discrimination, ill-treatment, and unfair dismissal.
+Failing to provide information to your employees regarding disciplinary procedures puts your company at risk of not dealing with disciplinary matters consistently and may result in accusations of discrimination, ill-treatment, and unfair dismissal.
 Not all companies recognise the advantages of having an employee handbook, which can be a costly mistake with big legal consequences.

 Employee handbooks can be a valuable resource to both new and existing employees.
-Done correctly, they’re also an effective way for businesses to protect themselves and stay efficient by making necessary information accessible.
+Done correctly, they’re also an effective way for businesses to protect themselves and ensure staff know what is expected of them.

 As this can be a bit of a grey area, it’s best to seek expert advice on producing an employee handbook that clearly outlines policies and protects both you and your employees – contact us for more information and support!